Security theater: Airport security measures

 The use of Computer Assisted Passenger Prescreening System (CAPPS) and its successor, Secure Flight – programs which rely on static screening of airline passenger profiles to choose which people should be searched – has been criticized as ineffective security theater.
 The TSA's Registered Traveler Program and Trusted Traveler Program have been criticized on similar grounds.
 CAPPS has been demonstrated to reduce the effectiveness of searching below that of random searches, since terrorists can test the system and use those who are searched least often for their operations.

 A 2010 United States Government Accountability Office (GAO) report found that the TSA's $900 million Screening Passengers by Observation Techniques (SPOT) program, a behavioral-detection program introduced in 2007 that is aimed at detecting terrorists, had detected no terrorists and failed to detect at least 16 people who had traveled through airports where the program was in use and were later involved in terrorism cases.
 In 2013, a GAO report found that no evidence existed to support the idea that "behavioral indicators [...] can be used to identify persons who may pose a risk to aviation security."
 A separate 2013 report by the Department of Homeland Security Office of Inspector General found that the TSA had failed to evaluate the SPOT program and could not "show that the program is cost effective."
 The SPOT program has been described as security theater.

 A TSA officer checks a passenger's ID.
-The TSA is often criticized for their use of Security Theater practices.